 Throughout college I worked at a stained glass shop and even took glassblowing classes, so I’ve always been fascinated by glass.
 To me, the larger surface of shaped beads highlights the beautiful qualities of glass.
 And I love that most shaped beads have multiple holes that make bead weaving techniques interesting and quick to stitch.

 I love new shapes, and I enjoy combining shaped beads together.
 To me, it’s like construction or architecture.

 Shaped beads add so much textural interest to a design.
 They can be used as transitional pieces to create dimension, or they can be used to create strong yet flexible foundations from which to build upon.
 I think of shaped beads like Lego or K’NEX pieces that can be used in many different ways to build out or up.

 — Penny Dixon, Penny Dixon Designs

 The benefits of shaped beads really depend on the bead — there are so many, and they all have their own benefits and challenges!
 I like using standard two-hole beads such as Tilas and SuperDuos to create multiple layers of beadwork.
 Half Tilas are great for bezeling rivolis!
-I also love making petite flowers with shaped beads with offset holes, such as Rizos, Dragonscales, lentils, and petals.
+I also love making petite flowers with beads with offset holes, such as Rizos, Dragonscales, lentils, and petals.

 — Cindy Holsclaw, Bead Origami

 What I like about the new shaped beads is that they give me the opportunity to make modern looking jewelry.
-I enjoy playing with shaped beads to find combinations that fit nicely together in a gorgeous pattern.
+I enjoy playing with them to find combinations that fit nicely together in a gorgeous pattern.
 I like that the colors and coatings of different shaped beads are the same, so it’s easy to combine them into a mono-colored design of different bead shapes.
 I also like that designs work up quickly because the beads tend to be larger.

 — Akke Jonkhof, Akkesieraden